shantipriyap/Odia-Santali-Dialect-Detection-Dataset/README.md

 Model
 -------
-The Supervised Autoencoder (SAE) used to build the model.
+The Supervised Autoencoder (SAE) used for the language detection task.
+Please refer to the mentioned papers for more details.

 <p align="center">
   <img src="santali.png" width="900" height="250">